Posted 153 days ago ago by Javier Flores (Arts)

 WHAT: Provide on-call services including, but not limited to, consulting, curating, writing, project management, art history, art handling, art appraising, art restoring and conserving, art installation, art shipping, art fabrication, photo and video documentation, graphic and web-based design and technical design.
 Collaborate in the creation of art in public places that enhance city projects and initiatives, while cultivating relationships, community engagement, and leveraging resources within the creative non-profit art sector.

 APPLICATION PROCESS OVERVIEW

-The FY2018 Call for Public Art Qualifications application is hosted online at www.publicartist.org/pasa.
-Individual application forms are available for each of the three pre-qualification categories: Public Artists, Public Art Support Services, and Collaborative Partners.
+The FY2019 Call for Public Art Qualifications application is hosted online at https://sanantonio.gosmart.org/.
+Individual application forms are available for each of the two pre-qualification categories: Public Artists and Public Art Support Services.

-The FY2018 Call for Public Art Qualifications deadline is WEDNESDAY, AUGUST 16, 2017 AT 4:30 P.M.
-CDT.
+The FY2019 Call for Public Art Qualifications deadline is FRIDAY, MARCH 1, 2019 AT 4:30 P.M.
+CST.
 All applications must be completed and submitted by the deadline and in accordance with all requirements and instructions.